-At Griffith College we are proud of our graduates work.
+At Griffith College we are proud of our graduates work, and we provide full text access to previous dissertations online.
 It is College policy to upload approved electronic copies of student theses to Griffith College’s institutional repository, Griffith Open.

 Students theses will automatically be considered for inclusion on the institutional repository pending faculty approval.